Strippergate (Seattle)

-Seattle's Strippergate is the name of a 2003 government scandal and criminal conspiracy masterminded by Frank Colacurcio Sr., a strip-club magnate, and Frank Colacurcio Jr., his son.
+Strippergate is the name of a 2003 Seattle government scandal and criminal conspiracy masterminded by Frank Colacurcio Sr., a strip-club magnate, and Frank Colacurcio Jr., his son.
 Former Washington state governor Al Rosellini assisted the Colacurcios by lobbying six members of the Seattle City Council and raising funds for three of the politicians.
 The scandal is unrelated to the 2000 scandal in San Diego sometimes called by the same name.

 In June 2003, James Bush, a reporter for the North Seattle Sun, reported city council members Judy Nicastro, Jim Compton and Heidi Wills received large amounts of campaign donations from the Colacurcio family and their business associates.
 Eventually, investigators determined the campaign contributions totaled $36,000.
 The prosecutor found that no councilmember, Nicastro, Wills or Compton did anything wrong.

 At the same time, the Colacurcios were seeking to expand parking at Rick's, their strip club in the Lake City neighborhood of Seattle.
 The parking expansion required zoning changes and had been rejected in previous years by the city council.